The Curriculum for Bachelor of Science in Engineering (Electronics)

-5.10.1 Students who did not pass the ordinary examination and students who have been prevented from attending the examination due to illness or other unforeseen circumstances can register for a re-examination.
+5.10.1 Students who did not pass the ordinary examination and students who have registered for classes the semester of the ordinary examination but have failed to attend the ordinary examination can register for re-examination.

-5.10.3 Re-examinations are held during the same examination term as the ordinary examination.
-The examination period for the autumn semester is 2 January – 28/29 February and for the spring semester 1 June – 31 August.
-In some cases, exams can also be held in December and May.
+5.10.2 Re-examinations will be held during the same examination period as the ordinary examination.
+The examination period for the autumn semester is 2 January - 28/29 February and for the spring semester 1 June - 31 August.
+In some cases, examinations can also be held in December and May.
 Examinations are not held in July, unless warranted by special circumstances.

-5.10.5 Students cannot withdraw from the registration for re-examination and it will count as a failed examination attempt, if the student is absent from the re- examination, unless the Academic Study Board has granted dispensation from this rule due to extraordinary circumstances.
+5.10.4 Students cannot withdraw from registration for re-examination, and it will count as a failed examination attempt if the student does not take the examination unless the Academic Study Board has granted dispensation from this rule.

-5.10.6 Re-examination may take a different form of examination or assessment than the ordinary examination.
+5.10.5 Re-examination may take a different form of examination or assessment than the ordinary examination.
 Students will be notified of any change in the form of examination or assessment before the examination.
-The form of examination for the final project, however, cannot be changed.
+The form of examination for the Bachelor Project, however, cannot be changed.

 Consequences for not having passed an exam by 2nd attempt

-5.10.8 If the student failed an examination on the second attempt, the student must participate in the course and re-submit all assignments prior to the next ordinary examination, unless the course is no longer offered.
-The Academic Study Board can grant a dispensation from this rule.
+5.10.7 If the student failed an examination on the second attempt on a course offered by the Faculty of Engineering, the student must participate in the course and re-submit all assignments prior to the next ordinary examination (third examination attempt), unless the course is no longer offered.
+The Academic Study Board can grant dispensation from this rule.

 § 5.11 - Exam attemts